Federal Work-Study

 Earning Limits

-Students and their employer should arrange their work schedules to avoid either under earning or prematurely reaching their award limit.
-Students approaching the limit may appeal for an increase by contacting, Jackie Vo, Financial Aid Officer.
+Students and their supervisors should coordinate work schedules to avoid reaching their award limit too quickly.
+Students who are approaching their earnings limit may request an increase their FWS award limit by contacting the Financial Aid Specialist, Jiayu He.

-Students should be aware that their limits may be decreased during the academic year if unanticipated resources (e.g., scholarships) affect their financial aid packages.
-Both the student and the employer will be notified if an award is changed.
+Students should be aware that their Federal Work-Study (FWS) award may be reduced during the semester/academic year if they receive additional financial assistance (e.g., scholarships, etc.) that affect their financial aid package.
+Both students and their supervisors will be notified if the FWS award is adjusted.

 How-To

-The Federal Work-Study (FWS) award table will help to determine how many hours a student will be able to work per week during the academic year based on the FWS award amount.
-The academic year is assumed to be 34 weeks (17 weeks per semester).
+The Federal Work-Study (FWS) award table will help to determine how many hours a student will be able to work per week during the semester based on the FWS award amount.
 The basic formula behind these figures is:

-(FWS Award Amount ÷ Weeks per Academic Year) ÷ Hourly Wage = Hours per Week
+(FWS Award Amount ÷ Weeks per Semester) ÷ Hourly Wage = Hours per Week

-When creating a student’s work schedule, we encourage supervisor’s to be flexible.
-The following limits apply to student employee work hours.
-They may not work:
+When creating a student’s work schedule, the supervisor is encouraged to be flexible.
+FWS student may not work:

-• more than 40 hours per week during academic breaks such as Spring and Winter break
+• more than 20 hours per week during the academic breaks (e.g., spring break or winter break) without the Financial Aid Office’s approval.

-Students are not permitted to work in FWS positions during scheduled class times.
-Exceptions are permitted if an individual class is canceled.
-Any such exceptions must be documented.
+FWS student may not work during scheduled class times.
+Exceptions are allowed if a class is canceled, but all exceptions must be documented.

-Students are entitled to a paid 15 minute break after working 4 consecutive hours.
-They must take a meal break of not less than 30 minutes within a daily work period of five hours or more.
-However, if the work period is not more than six hours, the meal break may be waived by the mutual consent of you and the student.
+FWS student are entitled to a paid 15 minutes break after working 4 consecutive hours.
+They must take a meal break of not less than 30 minutes within a daily work period of 5 hours or more.
+However, if the work period is not more than 6 hours, the meal break may be waived by the mutual consent of the supervisor and the student.
 Meal breaks are not paid time.

 Forms

-Student employees will report their time worked and sick leave by logging into Human Capital Management.
-Need help?
-View this guide.
-Per City of Oakland Paid Sick Leave Ordinance: Employees shall accrue one (1) hour of paid sick leave for every thirty (30) hours worked.
-Employees are required to observe a 90 day waiting period before utilization of sick leave.
+FWS student needs to report hours worked and sick leave by the end of every month by logging into Human Capital Management (HCM).
+Per City of Oakland Paid Sick Leave Ordinance: Employees shall accrue 1 hour of paid sick leave for every 30 hours worked.

-This resource is not mandatory but is available for all departments, to help keep track of the hours a student has worked.
+This resource is optional but available for supervisors to help track the hours a student has worked.

 To use the sign-in sheet, the student should begin by writing their name at the top and the current month.
-Everyday, when the student reports to work, they will write the date and their time in and get a staff member to sign them in (student workers should not sign other student workers in/out).
-Subsequently, when the students shift is done, a staff member would sign them out before they leave.
+Everyday, when the student reports to work, they will write the date and their time in and get a staff/supervisor to sign them in (student workers should not sign other student workers in/out).
+Subsequently, when the student shift is done, a staff/supervisor would sign them out before they leave.

 Daily Sign In for Student Workers